 - [5] The Board must be satisfied on the balance of probabilities that the disciplinary offences alleged have been committed.
 Under section 322 of the Act the Board has relaxed rules of evidence which allow it to receive evidence that may not be admissible in a court of law. - [6] The procedure the Board uses is inquisitorial, not adversarial.
 The Board examines the documentary evidence available to it prior to the hearing.
 The hearing is an opportunity for the Board, as the inquirer and decision maker, to call and question witnesses to further investigate aspects of the evidence and to take further evidence from key witnesses. - [7] In this case the Board decided that no further evidence was required.
 If a Respondent provides further evidence or submissions the Board takes them into account.
-If they request an in-person hearing this is given consideration. - [8] The Complainant engaged the Respondent to carry out framing and other building work on three residential dwellings under three separate building consents.
-Framing on a new residential dwelling is restricted building work. - [9] The Respondent's work started in August 2017 and went through to December 2017. - [10] The Complainant has not received a record of work from the Respondent.
-The Complainant noted that there was a payment dispute and alleged that the record of work was withheld has a result of the dispute. - [11] The Respondent provided a written response to the complaint.
-He apologised for not providing the records of work.
-He also noted a commercial dispute and that other contractors had taken over and/or completed building work on the sites. - [12] The Respondent questioned how he could provide a record of work when others had also completed restricted building work and stated that he did not want to take responsibility for the work of others.
+If they request an in-person hearing this is given consideration. - [8] The Respondent was engaged to carry out building work on a new residential dwelling under a building consent.
+The building work completed by him included restricted building work.
+The house was completed in or about October 2015 when a final inspection took place.
+The Complainant sought a code compliance certificate.
+They were not able to obtain one as, amongst other things, the Respondent had not provided a record of work.
+The complaint noted that the Complainant had requested a record of work from the Respondent but that one had not been provided.
+Reference was made to a commercial dispute and a requirement for payments to be made prior to a record of work being issued. - [9] The Respondent provided a written response to the complaint.
+He noted that there was a commercial dispute that was being dealt with by lawyers.
+He stated that he had filed a record of work a short time ago with the Council.
+He provided a copy of a record of work dated 1 June 2016.
+The Council provided a record of work dated 30 July 2017 which was submitted to it on 23 October 2018.
+The Complainant confirmed that the record of work provided to the Board had not been provided to them.
+The record of work notes the Respondent carried out foundations.